AVID stands for Advancement via Individual Determination. The goal of the

 offered for all 4 years of high school from 9th to 12th grade.
 Students in the program agree

-to take varying amounts of advanced coursework depending upon their grade.
+to take varying amounts of advanced coursework depending upon their grades.

 All students spend time discussing college expectations, requirements, and

-For additional information, please contact Ann Donlon, career specialist.
+For additional information, please contact Elizabeth Diaz, the career specialist.

 Credit recovery is an option for students to earn course credit by retaking